 The important thing to keep in mind here is that it is acceptable to balance reactions using fractions in some reactions.

-Balancing redox reaction is different from balancing chemical equation, so redox equation calculator can help a lot in this regard to learn and understand the redox reactions.
+Balancing redox reactions is different from balancing chemical equations, so a redox equation calculator can help a lot in this regard to learn and understand redox reactions.